ukwa/domain-crawler/README.md

 * `./01-requirements` adds python modules needed by the scripts
 * `./02-copy_fs` copies the script and modules
 * **Ensure that `~/keys/s3dc.config` is using this year's dcYYYY names in `crawlname` and `bucket`**.
+* Create required directories: ~/logs, ~/locks, and ~/github/aws24/dc_scripts/checksums/dcYYYY
+* Add a crontab entry to run `upload_to_s3.py` regularly - twice daily?
+(The script won't run if it's already running)

 The 'aws24' repo is also cloned so that it can capture the crawl data checksums.

 ## Step 8.
 Prepare Nominet seeds

-The UK Web Archive have access to the Nominet ftp account, which provides a daily record of DNS domains etc. The tarball of data should be downloaded once, just before the beginning of the domain crawl.
+The UK Web Archive have access to an Nominet account, by which we're able to gain a daily record of DNS domains etc. The tarball of data should be downloaded once, just before the beginning of the domain crawl.
 (I.e., it is not imperitive that the very latest data is used.)
-As of 2024, the tarball contains numerous lists of information, including a .csv dump of domains, in '<hostname>,<tld>' format (such as 'webarchive,org.uk' or 'bl,uk'.
-This list should be converted into seeds using the ` dc-seeds/common-scripts/nominet-generate-seeds.py` script.
+As of 2024, the tarball contains numerous lists of information, including a .csv dump of domains, in '<hostname>,<tld>' format (such as 'webarchive,org.uk' or 'bl,uk').

+This 'db-dump-<datestamp>.csv' list should be converted into seeds using the ` dc-seeds/common-scripts/nominet-generate-seeds.py` script.
 For example,
-* `python ~/github/dc-seeds/common_scripts/nominet-generate-seeds.py db-dump-20240925.csv > nominet.domains.seeds`
+* `python ~/github/dc-seeds/common_scripts/nominet-generate-seeds.py db-dump-20250924.csv > nominet.domains.seeds`

 ### Submit domain crawl seeds